 Your local dealer will get back to you within 24 hours with recommendations and to book an appointment.

 Your brakes are the most important safety feature on your vehicle.
 It is of the utmost importance that you ensure that your brakes are in peak working order at all times.
-Your nearest Tirecraft dealer will service your brakes in a professional, thorough, and timely fashion.
+TIRECRAFT will service your brakes in a professional, thorough, and timely fashion.
 Our technicians are experienced and adept at addressing all manner of brake issues, including:

 Your vehicle’s rotors (or disc brakes) are essentially the main mechanism by which your vehicle comes to a stop.
 Without working rotors, your calipers and brake pads are useless, so that’s why we take the utmost care in inspecting and servicing your rotors.

 The brake lines are what supply the brake fluid to transfer pressure to the breaks.
 If your brake lines don’t work, then your hydraulic brakes don’t work, which means you’re in serious trouble.
 If you notice that your brake fluid levels are dropping, this may be an indication of wearing disc brakes.
 Frequent top-ups may also be a sign of a leak in your hydraulic system.

 If you notice your brake fluid is dirty or you’re not sure when your brake fluid was last inspected you should consider having it checked by TIRECRAFT .
 A brake flush is essential regularly to maintain proper levels of brake fluid and thus efficient, safe brakes.